xang1234/xang1234.github.io/_posts/2018-08-04-mosaicdiagrams.md

 tags: [Visualization, Mosaic Diagrams, MariMekko, ggplot2]
 excerpt: "Visualization, Mosaic Diagrams, MariMekko"
 ---
 ### Introduction
 Mosaic diagrams or MariMekko diagrams are an alternative to bar plots .
 Traditional bar plots have categories on one axis and quantities on the other.
 If we have 2 categories we would normally use multiple bar plots to display the data.
 With mosaic diagrams, the dimensions on both the x and y axis vary in order to reflect the different proportions.
 Consider a hypothetical company with sales across the USA.
 Sales can be categorized by state and by product category.
 We would typically use multiple bar charts to represent the data.
-{: style="text-align: center;"}
+{: style="text-align: left;"}
 ### Data

-The sales data can be split along 2 categories: State and Product Category.
-State has 7 levels - CT, DE, MA, ME, NJ, NY, PA while Product Category has 4 - General Merchandise, Health Care, Home Health Care and Personal Care.
+The sales data can be split along 2 categories: State and Major Category.
+State has 7 levels - CT, DE, MA, ME, NJ, NY, PA while Major Category has 4 - General Merchandise, Health Care, Home Health Care and Personal Care.

 <img src="{{site.url }}{{site.baseurl }}/images/mosaic_diagrams/Data.jpeg" alt="">